Our Story

 Teaching style: playful, educational, accessible

-Mary was introduced to Pilates in 2008, and like many others, was hooked immediately as she experienced her posture, strength, and body awareness being transformed.
-She started teaching mat Pilates in 2011 and completed her comprehensive certification through Balanced Body's 520 hour Pilates training program.
+Mary was introduced to Pilates in 2008 and, like many others, was hooked immediately — experiencing firsthand how quickly posture, strength, and body awareness can shift when movement is taught well.
+She began teaching mat Pilates in 2011 and completed her comprehensive certification through Balanced Body's 520-hour training program.

-As a trainer, Mary is excited about helping her clients develop more body awareness and strength, so that the exercises become foundational for informing and transforming everyday movement.
-She believes that movement can and should be both fun and functional, and that core value is reflected in her sessions and workshops.
-Mary has worked with all ages and fitness levels, including children, seniors, those rehabilitating from surgeries, expectant mothers, athletes, and those with degenerative conditions.
+As a trainer, Mary is passionate about helping clients develop body awareness and strength that extends beyond the studio — movement that becomes foundational to how you live and feel day to day.
+She believes movement can and should be both fun and functional, and that shows up in everything from her one-on-one sessions to her workshops.
+Over the years she has worked with an exceptionally wide range of clients: children, seniors, athletes, expectant mothers, those rehabilitating from surgery, and those managing degenerative conditions.

-Mary’s additional background in healthcare and spirituality help inform how she approaches movement and wellness.
-She believes the body can be a surprising and effective way to reach the deeper parts of ourselves.
-Mary has additional training in the following areas: Pilates Athletic Conditioning, Pregnancy & Postpartum Corrective Exercise, Barre Endurance, Osteopathic & Structural Techniques for Pilates, Pilates for Neurological Conditions, and Animal Flow Level 1.
+Her additional training includes: Pilates Athletic Conditioning, Pregnancy & Postpartum Corrective Exercise, Barre Endurance, Osteopathic & Structural Techniques for Pilates, Pilates for Neurological Conditions, and Animal Flow Level 1.

 KATIE P.